endo-1,4-β-Xylanase (Neocallimastix patriciarum)

 Application examples: Applications in carbohydrate and biofuels research and in the food and feeds and paper pulping industries.

-High purity recombinant endo-1,4-β-Xylanase (Neocallimastix patriciarum) for use in research, biochemical enzyme assays and in vitro diagnostic analysis.
+High purity recombinant endo-1,4-β-Xylanase (Neocallimastix patriciarum) for use in research, biochemical enzyme assays and analytical testing applications.

 See our complete list of Carbohydrate Active enZYmes.